samplchallenges/SAMPL-containers/tutorials/README.md

    * command: `cd adv-tutorial-base`

-### 1.2: Run a pre-made docker container and create a conda environment
+### 1.2: Run a pre-made Docker container and create a conda environment

 > In 1.2, we will run the pre-made [miniconda](https://docs.conda.io/en/latest/miniconda.html) container, [`continuumio/miniconda3`](https://hub.docker.com/r/continuumio/miniconda3), which contains a pre-installed version of miniconda, in [interactive mode](https://docs.docker.com/engine/reference/run/#foreground).
 This will allow us to interact with the container's command line and directory contents.
 We will also be able to dynamically create the conda environment we need on the command line inside the container. **Even if you have a conda environment installed locally, you will need to complete this step.** The container is isolated from your local environment, so it will not have access to your local conda environment.
 >